Skip to content

 Layout Widgets

 braid includes a few essential layout widgets which you'll need to know about.
-Assuming you've read Getting Started, you'll already be familar with Center and Padding.
+Assuming you've read Getting Started, you'll already be familiar with Center and Padding.

 Padding